Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Dynamics of the new systems

-The next closest pair is KOI-2174, with a period ratio 1.1542 between .03 and .01.
-We performed the same alias check as above.
-Contrary to that case, every other transit of the smallest planet .03 is less deep and is marginally consistent with zero ($509\pm57$ ppm versus $105\pm63$ ppm).
-Therefore we adopt the ephemeris BJD = 15.4502 $\times E +$245509.8024, where $E$ is an integer, a period-doubling.
+The next closest pair is KOI-2174, with a period ratio 1.1542 between 2174.03 and 2174.01.
+We performed the same alias check described above.
+In this case, every other transit of the smallest planet 2174.03 (at period 7.725 days) is shallower and is marginally consistent with zero ($509\pm57$ ppm versus $105\pm63$ ppm).
+Therefore we adopt an ephemeris with the period doubled (BJD = 15.4502 $\times E +$245509.8024, where $E$ is an integer), in Table~\ref{tab:multis}.

-As we continue to wider period ratios, we no longer find reason to disbelieve the following systems are truly multiple planets orbiting an individual star, but note instead that their closely-packed nature makes them dynamically interesting.

-KOI-1665 has a period ratio 1.17219 between .01 and .02.
-These are small candidates ($1.2$ and $1.0$~$R_\oplus$) around a solar-type star, so the alias check above is not as powerful, however it raises no suspicion of the periods being incorrect.
-Given the planets' small sizes, they may also be small mass, so even this extreme period ratio may be dynamically stable on the long term.

-KOI-262 has a nearly exact 6:5 commensurability, with a period ratio of $1.20010 \pm 0.00003$.
-The transits are well-defined, and we judge both candidates as secure detections at the correct periods.

-All other planet pairs have period ratios $>1.25$.
-In fact, in section~\ref{sec_pratios}, we will note that there may be a ``pile-up'' just wide of that period ratio, with sizes between Earth and Neptune.
-Kepler-11b and c \citep{2011Lissauera} is the confirmed example of this variety.